michaelekeh-dev/tavernvale-browser-rpg/README.md

 - Node.js / npm
 - Docker / deployment config
 - Railway (used for website hosting)
+> **Note:** Most Of The Front-end Were AI-Assisted, However alot of models,music, sfx and backend was done by in me vs code, blender, photoshop ext.
 ## Project Structure

 - `rpg.html` - main RPG/game page